 Development of the framework

-Skills for Health and the Faculty will be working collaboratively to develop a draft framework between July and December 2020.
-The Faculty will be seeking external validation of the framework and the final framework launch by the end of 2021.
+Skills for Health and the Faculty will be working collaboratively to develop a draft framework between June and September 2021.
+The Faculty will be seeking external validation of the framework, with the final framework launching during 2022.

 To find out more or to get involved in the development and support of this framework see the Capabilities Framework Development page.